 It’s useful to look at a specific example for an answer.
 Families in California pay some of the highest power prices in the country, which has led to an affordability crisis in the state.
 In July of this year, the California Public Utilities Commission released a report analyzing rate increases, which found that the cost of distribution has doubled since 2020, and is far and away the biggest contributor to overall rate increases.

-This is one of they key findings from the Commission’s report:
+This is one of the key findings from the Commission’s report:

 Roughly three-quarters of this increase in PG&E’s distribution revenue requirement is attributed to costs approved in PG&E’s 2023 [General Rate Case].
 These types of costs include power lines, poles, transformers, repair crews and emergency services, as well as certain wildfire mitigation costs related to grid reliability and safety, including liability insurance.
 The other approximately one-quarter of this increase is primarily due to wildfire mitigation and catastrophic event costs approved in several PG&E applications filed outside of the GRC proceeding process.